brytonh/brytonh.github.io/_posts/2020-01-10-First-Blog-Post.md

 7. Day one: Deploying MPLS

 ## What lab environment did I use?
 EVE-NG with both vMX and vSRX routers.
 This was definitely enough on the right hardware, and I recommend bare metal.
 I'm running EVE-NG on baremetal now with some decent hardware and it is amazing how quickly things start and perform.
-It's well worth having a lab for rehearsing these exams situations.
+It's well worth having a lab for rehearsing these exam situations.

 *Disclaimer - Just because these are the materials that I used to study doesn't mean this is a comprehensive list of what will get you to your "PASS"*